mcfarlanec/The-Ancients/README.md

 # The-Ancients
-Python game I created in grade 11 in high-school
+A simple 'Shoot 'em up' style game I created for the final project of my grade 11 computer science class.